Miami-Dade grants a grace period to take the driving test in Spanish: "Who does it benefit?"

 What does the new measure provoke in the community?

-The measure is already strongly felt in areas with a high presence of immigrants.
-Many residents express concern about having to take a technical exam in a language they do not fully master.
+The measure is already being strongly felt in areas with a high presence of immigrants.
+Many residents express concern about having to face a technical exam in a language they do not fully master.

-Others decided to expedite their procedures during the week that is ending to try to complete the process before February 6th.
+Others decided to expedite their procedures during the week that is ending in order to try to complete the process before February 6th.

 The county thanked the FLHSMV for its collaboration and guidance, as well as the state leaders, "for supporting an orderly, consistent, and transparent implementation of this policy change."